STQ: History

 The licence to operate the commercial television service for the Wide Bay-Burnett region, was awarded to Wide Bay-Burnett Television in October 1962.
 The company's shareholders included local radio and print media outlets as well as theatre owners Birch, Carroll and Coyle.

-The station premises in the Maryborough suburb of Granville housed three studios plus an outdoor space for special presentations.
-At the time of its launch, WBQ-8 scheduled around 36 hours of programming a week and within two years this had increased to 45 hours per week including extended hours on Wednesday afternoons.
+The station's studios in the Maryborough suburb of Granville housed three studios plus an outdoor space for special presentations.
+At the time of its launch, WBQ-8 scheduled around 36 hours of programming a week and within two years this had increased to 45 hours per week, including extended hours on Wednesday afternoons.

 Although MVQ-6 was launched on 9 August 1968, its history dates back to March 1960, when Mackay Television Development Pty Ltd was formed.
 Maitland Low, general manager of local radio station 4MK, was appointed company manager.

 Mackay Television Development Pty Ltd was granted the licence in September 1963.
 The Mackay licence was one of twenty commercial licences granted as part of the fourth stage of the nationwide rollout of commercial television.

 The station was based at studios in Victoria Street, Mackay, and incorporated into new premises planned for radio 4MK.
-MVQ-6 made its first test pattern transmissions on the evening of Friday, 2 August 1968, giving the station's engineers and local viewers a week to make sure all was working before the official opening a week later.
+MVQ-6 aired its first test pattern transmissions on the evening of Friday 2 August 1968, giving the station's engineers and local viewers a week to make sure all was working before the official opening a week later.

 WBQ changed its callsign in 1977 to SEQ (as in South East Queensland), and its on-air name to "SEQ Sunshine Television", with its slogan Leading the Way.
 MVQ also changed its on-air name in 1982 to "Tropical Television".
 The stations were long time broadcaster of Seven Network programs, as well as of Brisbane's Seven News edition on BTQ.

 In 1987, after earlier buying SEQ-8, Christopher Skase‘s Qintex Limited, made an offer to buy MVQ-6 which was accepted by the MVQ shareholders.
 Skase was in the process of selling TVQ-0 in Brisbane as he had also just bought the Seven Network stations in Sydney, Melbourne and Brisbane.
 This gave MVQ-6 and its new sister station, SEQ-8, access to the Seven Network.